data-menu-height="83" data-scroll-height="200">

 You might need to go for the surgery for multiple reasons:

-• Severe pain and stiffness make it hard for you to walk, climb stairs or move out of the chair.
+- Severe pain and stiffness make walking, climbing stairs, or moving out of the chair hard.

 Preparing for Surgery:

-Before going for surgery, your surgeon will take your medical history and do a physical examination, which includes X- rays and blood tests.
+Before going for surgery, your surgeon will take your medical history and do a physical examination, including X-rays and blood tests.
 Your doctor will use these to examine the damage inside the knees.
-The doctor will also check the strength if muscle and the muscle support around the knee.
+The doctor will also check the strength of the muscle and the muscle support around the knee.

-Your doctor should be aware of all the medicines that you take, they can be blood thinners, aspirin or other drugs.
-Also let them know, if you have a history of infection, bleeding or blood clots.
-Another important thing is not to eat anything prior to the surgery, remain empty stomach for at least 8 hours.
+Your doctor should be aware of all the medicines you take, which can be blood thinners, aspirin, or other drugs.
+Also, let them know if you have a history of infection, bleeding, or blood clots.
+Another important thing is not to eat anything prior to the surgery and remain empty stomach for at least 8 hours.

 At the time of surgery:

 Knee replacement surgery has become advanced.
 If you are healthy, it can be done as an outpatient procedure without being able to get admitted in the hospital.
-If done in a hospital, then a stay of 1 – 4 days is a must.
-Before surgery, nurses may inject an IV in the vein in arm or hand, so that all fluids and medicines get inside.
+If done in a hospital, a stay of 1 – 4 days is necessary.
+Before surgery, nurses may inject an IV in the vein in the arm or hand so that all fluids and medicines get inside.

 Hospital stay: